bedapub/PMDA-Summer-School/index.md

 Roche PMDA Summer School is a one-week in-person event for PhD students to apply their data analysis and modelling skills to address problems in drug discovery and development.

-The event is organized and sponsored by the **Data and Analytics** department, part of the Computational Sciences Center of Excellence of Roche, and the **Predictive Modeling** (PM) chapter in the department of Pharmaceutical Sciences, residing in the Pharma Research and Early Development division of F. Hoffmann-La Roche Ltd. Both teams develop and apply data analysis, and predictive modelling tools for pharmacokinetic and pharmacodynamic studies, biomarkers, and toxicology and safety.
+The event is organized and sponsored by the **Data and Analytics** department, part of the Computational Sciences Center of Excellence of Roche, and the **Predictive Modeling** (PM) chapter in the department of Pharmaceutical Sciences, residing in the Pharma Research and Early Development division of F. Hoffmann-La Roche Ltd. Both teams develop and apply data analysis and predictive modelling tools to support the whole value chain of drug discovery from target assessment to product launch.

 ### Topic